-Group therapy morning and afternoon including walking with Physical Therapy.
-Sit up in chair all day.
-Brush your teeth and gargle with mouthwash in the morning and evening.
+- Ambulate with physical therapy in the morning and afternoon. - · Occupational therapy evaluation - Sit up in a chair all day. - Brush your teeth and gargle with mouthwash in the morning and evening.

 Your nurse may ask you to describe your pain using a number between 0 and 10.
-0 means no pain and 10 is the worst pain you can imagine.
-Please tell us if you have pain.
-We will help you.
+0 means no pain, and 10 is the worst pain you can imagine.